 It was the first race in which the onboard camera was used in the race and the last time that a constructor performed with three cars on the race.
 Renault was the team with three cars with onboard camera that was on the Francois Hesnault’s car, and his car could not score points.

-Michele Alboreto won for Ferrari for the fifth and last time in his career, and he was killed in 2001 in Lausitz by testing the Audi LMP1 car at the age of 44.
+Michele Alboreto won for Ferrari for the fifth and last time in his career before he was killed in 2001 in Lausitz while testing the Audi LMP1 car at the age of 44.

 It was also the last race for Manfred Winkelhock who died a week later at 1000km of Mosport in Canada at Porsche 962C.
 Just three weeks later, Stefan Bellof was killed in the Porsche 956B at 1000 km Spa Francorchamps, one of the greatest talents of the eighties.

 FIRST F1 ONBOARD

 RACE – Part 1